Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 ### Refresh Token Grant

-The refresh token grant can be used when the client has refresh token available.
+The refresh token grant can be used when the client has a refresh token available.
 There is a caveat with this: identity providers in general only allow refresh token grant to be executed with the same client that originally got the refresh token, and if there is a mismatch, it may not work.
 The mismatch is likely when Kong OpenID Connect is configured to use one client, and the refresh token is retrieved